 Since our inception we have incurred significant net operating losses and expect to continue to incur increasing net operating losses and significant expenses for the foreseeable future.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
 We do not currently have any approved products and have never generated any revenue from product sales.
-We have financed our operations through December 31, 2018 primarily through gross proceeds of \$230.0 million from the sale of our common stock.
-As of December 31, 2018, we had cash and cash equivalents of \$147.8 million.
+We have financed our operations through December 31, 2019 primarily through gross proceeds from the sale of our common stock of \$230.0 million in the years 2015 through 2018 and an additional \$143.8 million from the sale of our common stock in 2019.
+As of December 31, 2019, we had cash and cash equivalents of \$207.1 million.
 We will need additional capital to continue funding our operations, which we may obtain from additional equity or debt financings, collaborations, licensing arrangements, or other sources.